Archives: Resources

 Two major women’s health organizations, Susan G. Komen for the Cure and Planned Parenthood, battled for women’s respect and donations.
 Two days later the dust is settling and we’re left to wonder what we should take away from the tangle?
 Was it about fundraising?
 Women’s health?
 Politics?
 I suggest it is about stigma, specifically abortion stigma that has been deliberately attached to a beloved national institution and household name, Planned Parenthood.

-Available Here Implementation of legal abortion in Nepal: A model for rapid scale-up of high-quality care In too many countries around the world, abortion is criminalized, stigmatized, or otherwise restricted.
-Although pregnancy termination is one of t …
+Available Here Correlates of perceived and internalized stigma among abortion patients in the USA: An exploration by race and Hispanic ethnicity In too many countries around the world, abortion is criminalized, stigmatized, or otherwise restricted.
+Alt …

 Maternal mortality in Sierra Leone is one of the highest in the world and complications from unsafe abortion are one of the leading causes.
 This article reports the results of a 2012 study to assess the impact and costs of treatment of abortion complications on the country’s public health system, and estimate the costs of a shift to safe, legal abortion.
 The study concludesdthat a shift to safe, legal abortion would dramatically reduce the current costs of PAC.